Shullyson/licence-exporting/README.md

 ### 🔸 1.
 Service Connection

-- An Azure DevOps service connection must exist (e.g. `DWS-Automation-Pipeline`)
+- An Azure DevOps service connection must exist (e.g. `automation-pipeline-connection`)
 - It must be authorized for pipeline use
 - Passed as a runtime parameter: `serviceConnection`